Ekpyrotic universe: Implications for cosmology

 An advantage of ekpyrotic and cyclic models is that they do not produce a multiverse.
-This is important because when the effects of quantum fluctuations are properly included in the Big Bang inflationary model, they prevent the universe from achieving the uniformity and flatness that the cosmologists are trying to explain.
+This is important because when the effects of quantum fluctuations are properly included in the Big Bang inflationary model, they prevent the universe from achieving the uniformity and flatness that cosmology tries to explain.
 Instead, inflated quantum fluctuations cause the universe to break up into patches with every conceivable combination of physical properties.
 Instead of making clear predictions, the Big Bang inflationary theory allows any outcome, so that the properties we observe may be viewed as random chance, resulting from the particular patch of the multiverse in which the Earth resides.
 Most regions of the multiverse would have very different properties.

 Nobel laureate Steven Weinberg has suggested that if the multiverse is true, "the hope of finding a rational explanation for the precise values of quark masses and other constants of the standard model that we observe in our Big Bang is doomed, for their values would be an accident of the particular part of the multiverse in which we live."

 The idea that the properties of our universe are an accident and come from a theory that allows a multiverse of other possibilities is hard to reconcile with the fact that the universe is extraordinarily simple (uniform and flat) on large scales and that elementary particles appear to be described by simple symmetries and interactions.
 Also, the accidental concept cannot be falsified by an experiment since any future experiments can be viewed as yet other accidental aspects.

 In ekpyrotic and cyclic models, smoothing and flattening occurs during a period of slow contraction, so quantum fluctuations are not inflated and cannot produce a multiverse.
 As a result, the ekpyrotic and cyclic models predict simple physical properties that are consistent with current experimental evidence without producing a multiverse.